smithy-lang/smithy-rs/design/src/rfcs/rfc0007_timeout_config.md

       a fresh connection will be use for a given request._
 - **TLS Negotiation Timeout**: A limit on the amount of time a TLS handshake takes from when the CLIENT HELLO message is sent to the time the client and server have fully negotiated ciphers and exchanged keys.
-    - _Note: Our HTTP client supports multiple TLS implementations.
-We'll likely have to implement this feature once per library._
 - **Time to First Byte Timeout**: _Sometimes referred to as a "read timeout."_ A limit on the amount of time an application takes to attempt to read the first byte over an established, open connection after write request.
-- **HTTP Request Timeout For A Single Request**: A limit on the amount of time it takes for the first byte to be sent over an established, open connection and when the last byte is received from the service.
+- **HTTP Request Timeout For A Single Attempt**: A limit on the amount of time it takes for the first byte to be sent over an established, open connection and when the last byte is received from the service.
 - **HTTP Request Timeout For Multiple Attempts**: This timeout acts like the previous timeout but constrains the total time it takes to make a request plus any retries.